Migdal-Eliashberg theory of multi-band high-temperature superconductivity in field-effect-doped hydrogenated (111) diamond: Introduction

 \section{Introduction}

 Superconductivity (SC) in diamond was first reported in 2004 by E. A. Ekimov et al.~\cite{EkimovNature2004} by boron (B) substitution of carbon (C) atoms, leading to a hole-type conductivity and to a transition temperature $T\ped{c}=4$~K~\cite{EkimovNature2004, BustarretPSSA2008} at a dopant concentration $n\ped{B}\approx4-5\cdot10^{21}$~cm$^{-3}$.
 It was then confirmed theoretically that the B-doped bulk diamond is a conventional phonon-mediated superconductor, and that by increasing the B concentration it would be possible to enhance $T\ped{c}$~\cite{BlasePRL2004, BoeriJPCS2006, GiustinoPRL2007, MoussaPRB2008, CalandraPRL2008, CarusoPRL2017}.
 From the experimental point of view, however, the solubility limit~\cite{ChenAPL1999, SolozhenkoPRL2009} of B in the closely-packed diamond structure prevents increasing the doping further, thus limiting the highest achievable $T\ped{c}$.
-An alternative route to increase the number of charge-carriers available at the Fermi level is the electric field-doping.
-The configuration is that of a field-effect transistor (FET), i.e. an asymmetric capacitor where the material under study is separated from a metallic gate by a suitable dielectric.
+An alternative route {to induce hole-type conductivity in diamond is by hydrogen (H) termination followed by exposure to electron-accepting molecules such as air moisture~\cite{LandstrassAPL1989, MaierPRL2000, StrobelNature2004}, leading to the formation of a surface-bound high-mobility two-dimensional hole gas whose properties have been extensively investigated~\cite{LandstrassAPL1989, MaierPRL2000, StrobelNature2004, KawaradaSSR1996, NebelDRM2002, NebelDMR2004, EdmondsPRB2010, EdmondsNL2015}.} Furthermore, the carrier density in hydrogenated diamond can be increased by means of electric field-effect doping: The configuration is that of a field-effect transistor (FET), i.e. an asymmetric capacitor where the material under study is separated from a metallic gate by a suitable dielectric.
 The application of a finite voltage between the gate and the sample ($V\ped{G}$) allows to accumulate charges-carriers in the first few layers of the sample (whose sign depends on that of $V\ped{G}$) which screen the resulting applied electric field [Fig.~\ref{fig:el_phon_DFT}(a)].
-While a solid dielectric allows for an effective doping of the order of $\sim10^{12}-10^{13}$~cm$^{-2}$, the use of an ionic liquid or a polymer-electrolyte solution can increase it to $\sim10^{14}-10^{15}$~cm$^{-2}$~\cite{UenoJPSJ2014, DagheroPRL2012, PiattiJSNM2016, LiNature2016, PiattiPRB2017, XiPRL2016, Gonnelli2DMater2017, PiattiAPL2017, CostanzoNatNano2018, PiattiPRM2019}.
+While a solid dielectric allows for an effective doping of the order of $\sim10^{12}-10^{13}$~cm$^{-2}$, the use of an ionic liquid or a polymer-electrolyte solution can increase it to $\sim10^{14}-10^{15}$~cm$^{-2}$~\cite{UenoJPSJ2014, DagheroPRL2012, PiattiJSNM2016, LiNature2016, PiattiPRB2017, XiPRL2016, Gonnelli2DMater2017, PiattiAPL2017, CostanzoNatNano2018, PiattiApSuSc2018mos2, PiattiPRM2019}.
 In the specific case of diamond, electrolyte-based gating can routinely tune hole dopings up to $\sim 7\times10^{13}$~cm\apex{-2}~\cite{PiattiLTP2019, YamaguchiJPSJ2013, TakahidePRB2014, AkhgarNL2016, TakahidePRB2016, AkhgarPRB2019, PiattiApSuSc2020}, and a proper engineering of the surface properties can extend the range at least to few units in $10^{14}$~cm\apex{-2}~\cite{PiattiLTP2019, PiattiApSuSc2020, PiattiEPJ2019}.